raulanatol/only-merge-from-action/README.md

     <h1>template-action-nodejs-ts</h1>
 </div>

-<p>Github action to close a PR if the base branch is not from expected</p>
+<p>Github action to close a PR if the base branch is not the one specified in the allowed branch.</p>

 ![message](./docs/message.png)